jonminter/about-me/_posts/2020-01-21-railway-oriented-programming-async.md

 {% endhighlight %}

 So how could we solve this?
 Is there a way to model this so we can handle both async and sync functions and still use this ROP pattern?

+Let's think about what's happening when we chain these functions together.
+When we're working with synchronous functions every time we call True Myth's `andThen` function we pass it a switch function and it applies that function to the current `Result` object we have at the time.
+When we're working with asynchronous functions we aren't returning an actual `Result` object but a promise that there will be a `Result` object at some point in the future.
+So we need some way to queue up the functions along our railway and only execute them when the previous function is done.

+So we can write up a simple helper class that abstracts that logic for us and provides a nice fluent interface, the methods are named to keep with our railway analogy:

+{% highlight typescript %}
+// Let's create a type alias for a Promise of a Result just to save us some typing type AsyncResult<S, E> = Promise<Result<S, E>>;
+// ...alias type for our async switch functions type AsyncSwitch<S,E> = (input: S) => AsyncResult<S, E>;
+// ...and finally an alias for our synchronous switch functions type Switch<S, E> = (input: S) => Result<S, E>;

+function convertAsync<S, E>(syncSwitch: Switch<S, E>): AsyncSwitch<S, E> {
+    return async (input: S) => {
+        return Promise.resolve(syncSwitch(input));
+    }
+}

+class AsyncRailway<S,E> {
+    private switches: Array<AsyncSwitch<S, E>> = [];
+    constructor(private readonly input: Result<S, E>) {}

+    static leaveTrainStation<S,E>(input: Result<S, E>) {
+        return new AsyncRailway(input);
+    }

+    andThen(switchFunction: AsyncSwitch<S, E>) {
+        this.switches.push(switchFunction);
+    }

+    async arriveAtDestination(): AsyncResult<S, E> {
+        return this.switches.reduce(async (previousPromise, nextSwitch) => {
+            const previousResult = await previousPromise;
+            return previousResult.isOk()
+                ? await nextSwitch(previousResult.value)
+                : previousResult;
+        }, Promise.resolve(this.input));
+    }
+}
+{% endhighlight %}

+So to use this helper class we can now do this:

 Lets harness the power of RxJS the reactive extensions framework for JavaScript.

 Here's an implementation idea using custom RxJs operators to allow this: